-This is a team of health professionals who work together to decide on which is the best treatment and care for you.
+This is a team of health professionals who work together to decide on the best treatment and care for you.
 It can include:

 - specialist head and neck surgeons

 - specialists in drug treatment